 The developers of the program have improved it further over time.
 Several new features have been added, including an option to move Steam games to another hard drive or partition without losing access to the data or the need to reinstall it the next time you launch the game.

-Additional cloud providers have been added as well, you can now use Google Drive and Microsoft OneDrive next to Dropbox, or store your game saves on a ftp server that you have access to.
+Additional cloud providers have been added as well, you can now configure support for Google Drive and Microsoft OneDrive next to Dropbox, or store your game saves on a ftp server that you have access to.

-The program will automatically check for installed and supported games to display them in a list when you open the backup menu.
+The program checks for installed and supported game updates automatically to display them in a list when you open the backup menu.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.